Is Silicone Rubber a Conductor or Insulation for Electricity?

 A sponge rubber tube’s insulating properties come from its molecular structure, which prevents the movement of electrical charges.

 However, a conductive silicone cord can be created by adding conductive fillers, allowing the material to carry an electrical current.
-This modified silicone version is used in applications requiring insulation and controlled conductivity, such as sensors or electronic devices.
+This modified silicone version is used in applications that require insulation and controlled conductivity, such as sensors and electronic devices.

-In short, gasket sponges are naturally insulators but can be adapted to conduct electricity with the right modifications.
+In short, gasket sponges are naturally insulators but can be modified to conduct electricity.

 Due to their unique properties, silicone sponge seals are effective electrical insulators.
 Their high resistance to electrical flow helps prevent electrical currents from passing through.

-This resistance results from its molecular structure, which does not allow the free movement of electrical charges.
+This resistance results from its molecular structure, which prevents the free movement of electrical charges. prevents

 It resists environmental factors like UV exposure, moisture, and temperature fluctuations, maintaining its insulating properties over time.

-These qualities make sponge tube an ideal choice for safely insulating electrical components.
+These qualities make the sponge tube an ideal choice for safely insulating electrical components.

 What are the Applications of Silicone Rubber as an Electrical Insulator?